 - Qi wireless and reverse wireless charging

-30W fast charging via USB Power Delivery is a nice upgrade from last year’s 21W charger, although I clocked closer to 22W actually reaching the phone’s USB-C port.
+30W fast charging via USB Power Delivery is a nice upgrade from the Xperia 1 II’s 21W charger, although I clocked closer to 22W actually reaching the phone’s USB-C port.
 Fully charging the phone took one hour and 47 minutes, which is still rather slow by modern standards — although the handset reaches 50% charge in a more reasonable 26 minutes, enough to get you through a day.
 While we’re on the topic, Sony enables its Battery Care software by default, which optimizes charging around your typical charging times to prolong battery health.

 On top of that, the Sony Xperia 1 III supports Qi wireless charging, which is better for short regular top-ups rather than a full charge.
-Sony hasn’t disclosed how fast the wireless charging is, which suggests it won’t compete with the likes of the OnePlus 9 series.
-We’ve reached out for clarification and will update this review when we hear back.
+Sony hasn’t disclosed how fast the wireless charging is, which suggests it sits at the typical ~18W power we usually see for Qi support.

 The Xperia 1 III can also charge other gadgets both wirelessly, thanks to reverse wireless charging, as well as via the USB-C port.
 This is a pretty handy feature to charge up your Qi-enabled wireless earbuds while out and about.